Revealsite Logo

 Close the loop.
 After you take a complaint private and resolve it, the patient frequently revises the review on their own, and even when they do not, every reader sees you handle it with grace.
 Use what you learn to fix the root cause, whether that is staffing the counter at lunch or texting patients when a medication is delayed.

 Knowing how to handle negative pharmacy reviews is a skill, but pairing it with strong operations and a steady review flow is what protects your reputation long term.
-The patient retention guide digs into keeping the patients you recover, while the pharmacy ranking guide, the pharmacy SEO playbook, the Google Business Profile guide, and how to attract new pharmacy customers round out the visibility side.
+The patient retention guide digs into keeping the patients you win back after a complaint.

 Start today.
 Reply to your oldest unanswered review using the generic, HIPAA-safe framework above, then pick the single most common complaint and fix the operation behind it this week.